Carberra/website/src/_series/how-to-python.md

 ## Notes

-1. The series primarily used Python 3.9, while some used 3.10.
+1. This series primarily used Python 3.9, while some used 3.10.
-2. Some intermediate How to Python videos were made, but were absorbed into different series.
+2. Some intermediate level How to Python videos were made, but were absorbed into different series.